monty5811/stcolumbas.freechurch.org/src/_headlines/2019-06-06-brilliant-books-june-2019.md

   We were so delighted with the response to our first Brilliant Books spotlight in March - thank you!
 We’re back again this Sunday (9th June) with three more excellent books for you.
 This time our books are all on the theme of personal, practical theology.
+---
+We were so delighted with the response to our first Brilliant Books spotlight in March - thank you!
+We’re back again this Sunday (9th June) with three more excellent books for you.
+This time our books are all on the theme of personal, practical theology.
 Here they are:
----

 <img
 class="img-responsive"
 style="max-height: 400px; width: auto;margin-right: auto;margin-left: auto;"